 In order to choose the most appropriate method for your use case you need to ask yourself why you are measuring the time it took for your script to run.
 Are you interested in knowing how long you will have to wait for it to finish the next time you run it (ie do you care about the execution time on a human scale) or are you interested in knowing how efficient your code is (ie do you care about the execution time on a micro scale)?

-• If your programme takes seconds to run and you aren’t too fussed about when you ran it, use time.time().
-This will give you the execution time in seconds by default and, if you decide later that you do want to know when you ran it, you’ll have the option to work this out from the seconds since the epoch value (if you recorded it!).
+.
+This will give you the execution time in seconds by default and, if you decide later that you do want to know when you ran it, you’ll have the option to work this out from the seconds since the epoch value (if you recorded it!).datetime.now()

-• Use time.perf_counter() if you want to know the real time your code takes to run (as if you were using a stopwatch)
+if you want to know the real time your code takes to run (as if you were using a stopwatch)time.process_time()

 import time